0xGeel/loopgate/docs/setup/SETUP.md

 - Make a copy of the `.env.example` file, and name it `.env`.
 Open it in your code editor.
 This is where you'll be storing your secrets.

+- Please note: the `.env` file should NEVER be shared with others or checked in to any Git repository.
+The git tracking for this project is set to not share the `.env` file.
+- However, if you do accidentally share your `.env`, be sure to change void any API keys that you might have leaked, and update them.

 ### Loopring

 - Go to the Loopring.io website, and connect an activated L2 wallet.
 I recommend creating a new wallet for this, since they are cheap anyways.